TECHNICAL COMPETENCY AND SAFETY MANAGEMENT

 LEADERSHIP, TEAMWORK AND COMMUNICATION

 Finite and limited space and resource, shared living, closed teams, and continual ambiguity are four critical areas that separate polar work from most other work places on the planet.
-Frameworks, concepts and working models of leadership, follow-ship, teamwork and communication are vital to a high performing polar guide team.
+Frameworks, concepts and working models of leadership, membership, teamwork and communication are vital to a high performing polar guide team.
 Frameworks and theory can be covered in PTGA on-line modules or via training with experts.
 Hard skills and application are inherent in any PTQ assessment involving human interaction or may be covered by company or organizational culture.

 SUSTAINABILITY AND CONSERVATION